Make your AI app production-ready, spot technical risks before real users

 AI-built code accelerates that movement further.
 Features ship in days instead of weeks, and every prompt shifts the architecture a little.
 Production readiness is therefore not a property you reach once, but a state you have to hold.

-Veriploy treats production readiness as an ongoing operations question: you make the app production-ready before launch (Snapshot or Baseline) and then keep it under ongoing technical oversight.
+Veriploy treats production readiness as an ongoing operations question: I make the app production-ready before launch (Baseline) and then keep it under ongoing technical oversight.
 New dependencies and CVEs are watched, risky changes are flagged early, and before larger releases you get a human judgement instead of an automated score.

 Launch plan: support beyond launch day